paulbakker/paulbakker.github.io/about/index.md

 On this blog I post about software development related topics that have my attention.

-I'm working as a software architect at Luminis Technologies, based in the Netherlands.
-My work is mostly about product development, working on innovative technolgy.
-OSGi has been a key technologie in the past few years, which resulted in publishing "Modular Cloud Apps with OSGi" with O'Reilly.
-A lot of my work has been spent contributing to [Amdatu](http://amdatu.org), an open source project focussed at creating great OSGi components, and making OSGi the best tool for building "cloud" applications.
+I'm working as a software architect for Luminis Technologies, where I'm currently leading the team that develops [Cloud RTI](https://cloud-rti.com); a Kubernetes based service that takes care of DevOps tasks like blue/green deployment, failover, centralised logging and monitoring.

-Currently a lot of my focus is towards improving cloud infrastructure, which includes Docker, Kubernetes and building on top of these tools.
+I'm the author of “Building Modular Cloud Apps With OSGi” published by O'Reilly and an advocate for modularity in software.
+Currently I'm co-authoring my second book for O'Reilly "Java 9 Modularity" which is scheduled to be published early 2017.

 I love speaking at tech conferences.
 Want me to speak at your conference?
 Feel free to contact me.